EV battery sizes range widely from 16kWh to up to 86kWh. The bigger the battery, the further you can drive.

 Electrical supplies to many homes and buildings in Victoria (especially those built before 1970) may not be enough to support the addition of an electrical vehicle charging load.

-If you don’t invest in an upgrade, then charging an EV may cause fuses to blow and impact the reliability of supplies to you and your neighbourhood.
+In these cases, an upgrade might be needed to make sure charging an EV won’t cause fuses to blow and impact the reliability of supplies to you and your neighbourhood.

-We can let you know more about your supplies, whether an upgrade is needed and what the costs will be.
+We can let you know more about your supplies, if an upgrade is recommended and what the costs will be.
 Visit eConnect to register your interest and see what the capacity is in your area.

 If you contact us as soon as you order your EV, we can work to make sure any upgrades are finished before your new car arrives.

-The EV charging point in your home will need to be set up by a Registered Electrical Contractor (REC) who will install it in line with Australian Standards and the Victorian electricity rules.
+If you’re wanting a dedicated charging unit for your EV, then the charging point in your home will need to be set up by a Registered Electrical Contractor (REC).
+They will install it in line with Australian Standards and the Victorian electricity rules.

-The electrical contractor will visit your home and evaluate the wiring, electrical outlets and other hardware needed to support the charging of an EV.
+The REC will visit your home and evaluate the wiring, electrical outlets and other hardware needed to support the charging of an EV.

 On average, research in Victoria has shown setting up a home charging outlet costs around $1,750 for the charging circuit wiring, and the charging outlet cost can vary from: